aseo67/Top_Songs_Analysis/README.md

 Data Analytics Bootcamp 2021 Final Project
 **Topic:** Spotify Top 200 Charts Analysis
 **Project Questions:**
+- How many songs have entered the Top 200s chart since th start of 2021?
 - What songs have the most streams?
+- What songs have been #1 on the charts?
 - Which artists have the most streams?
 - Which artists have the most songs on the chart?
-- What songs have been #1 on the charts?
 - Which artists have the most #1 hits?
 - Which songs are most danceable?
 Most energetic?
 Most positive-sounding (high valence)?
 - Can we predict if a song can break into the top 20 positions, based on the song's musical features?